Universal Growth in Production Economies: Introduction

 \subsection{Open Problems}

 We believe that we have only started scratching the surface of understanding the dynamics of decentralized models of economic growth and open problems abound.
 First, there are a bunch of questions that we are not able to answer in our specific model.
 For example, we would like to characterize the set of players that obtain increasing amount of goods versus those that get vanishing amounts over time.

 Second, we feel that we have only a very partial understanding of the class of mechanisms that can be utilized.
 E.g., to what extent are the results that we obtained peculiar to the specific rules that we chose (trading posts and proportional bids)?
 Which other types of rules will provide similar performance (or better in some sense such as less inequality)?
+Our work is part of a larger literature on learning how to bid in auctions and markets, and so a question is what mechanisms have good performance when players are learning how to participate in a market or game and adapting their behavior based on past performance.

 Third, considering additive production functions can obviously only be considered as a first step to understanding wider and more realistic classes of production functions.
 At a higher level yet, we believe that our whole framework is only a first step, and improved modeling (as well as connection to existing macro-economic models) is interesting.